aristanetworks/anta/.github/zensical-migration.md

 Do not switch back to plain PyPI `mike==2.2.0`: it builds with `mkdocs build --clean`, not `zensical build`.

+The `mike` fork is pinned to an immutable commit SHA in `pyproject.toml` so documentation builds do not drift when the fork's default branch changes.

 The `mike` plugin config in `mkdocs.yml` is explicit because the Zensical-compatible fork expects these keys during deploy:

 ```yaml